Lyrics: LIVE from Death Row & FREEDOM FIRST Songs

 and lost the light that was meant to guide us through.

-Gotta tell the children the truth.
+You gotta tell the children the truth.

 Tell them it’s not what they say, but what they do.